By Eric Vandenbroeck and co-workers

 Of graver and more

-immediate import, however, for early twenty-first-century global politics, are
+immediate import, however, for early

-the allegiances the vitiation of the concept of religion subtly declares.
-The
+twenty-first-century global politics, are the allegiances the vitiation of the

-marginalization of religion as a concept also entails the marginalization of religious
+concept also entails the marginalization of religious communities and

-represented by religious studies discourses are achieving a measure of self representation in the academy and when “religion,”
+studies discourses are achieving a measure of self

-negative evaluation of Christian (and Jewish) conduct and intentions toward
+the negative evaluation of Christian (and Jewish) conduct and intentions toward

 others that might prompt some to terrorist violence, in the peaceful resistance

-to western hegemonies on the basis of religious convictions, and as the proud
+to western hegemonies on the basis of religious

-assertion of a distinctive history and identity vis-à-vis the Christian West.
+convictions, and as the proud assertion of a distinctive history and identity

-Whatever their intent, the reification of religion and the comparative study of
+vis-à-vis the Christian West.
+Whatever their intent, the reification of

-religion are now rampant global exercises, often undertaken by those who would
+exercises, often undertaken by those who would contest a history

-contest a history of western essentialism, alterization,
+of western essentialism, alterization, and distortion

-and distortion of colonized religious ideologies.
+of colonized religious ideologies.

 To narrow the focus